What is a data retention policy?

 In short, it is a requirement under the GDPR for the deletion of any personal data your organisation no longer uses; avoid the accumulation of data lakes.

-There are benefits of defining a data retention policy:
+What are the benefits of defining a data retention policy?

 Avoiding data lakes and graveyards: a data lake is when the organisation or information system collects unnecessary personal data.
 The data is excessive because it usually has nothing to do with the business operation or services provided.
 Keeping a data lake is not allowed under the regulation.
 Defining a retention period can help eliminate excess data collection.
 Conversely, the data graveyard, as the name suggests, is a graveyard of inactive personal data.
 This data usually sits in a storage system without ever being touched.
 A data retention policy will help you define a time frame for when you should destroy static data.